adlnet/xAPI-Spec/xAPI.md

 who SHOULD be the owner of the URL, or have permission from the owner.
 The owner of the URL SHOULD make a human-readable description of the intended meaning of the extension supported by the URL accessible at the URL.
-A learning record store MUST NOT reject a Experience API statement based on the values of the extensions map.
+A learning record store MUST NOT reject an Experience API statement based on the values of the extensions map.

 Extensions are available as part of activity definitions, as part of statement